romainmenke/simple-guetzli/README.md

       --nomemlimit     Do not limit memory usage.
   -f, --force          Force recompression
       --force-quality  Force recompression if quality changed -t, --threads=3      Max concurrent threads.
-Default limit is 3 -v, --version        Guetzli Version
+Default limit is the number of threads for the cpu minus 1 -v, --version        Guetzli Version

 Args: